 Go Languedoc's long term rentals South France:

-Here is a selection of the long term rentals South France that we are currently advertising on Go Languedoc for rentals in 2018.
+Here is a selection of some affordable houses for long term rentals in South France, that we are currently advertising on Go Languedoc during 2020.

 There are 5 luxury long term rentals at Domaine de Monteils.
 In a Mediterranean park of 5 hectares, Domaine de Monteils looks like a little Provençal hamlet and provides and oasis of calm and relaxation.
 These carefully restored long term rentals provide luxury accommodation for couples without children.
 Guests are encouraged to use the spas, the large swimming pool and to enjoy the surrounding nature.
 All of these long term rentals in South France have been equipped to the highest standards with queen sized beds, wifi, satellite HD TVs and high spec kitchens and bathrooms.